-Dr. Mieka Smart is an assistant professor in the College of Human Medicine at Michigan State University, with appointments in the Division of Public Health and the Department of Epidemiology and Biostatistics.
+Dr. Mieka Smart is an assistant professor in the College of Human Medicine at Michigan State University, with appointments in the Charles Stewart Mott Department of Public Health and the Department of Epidemiology and Biostatistics.
 She is the director of the CHM Leadership in Medicine for the Underserved (LMU) certificate program.
 She is also the co-director of the Research to Reduce Disparities in Disease (R2D2) program, an NIH-funded, clinical research training program.

 Dr. Smart leads a team that coordinates Service Learning and education abroad for CHM.
 Additionally, she promotes cross-cultural student and professional development via peer-to-peer experiential learning.
 Since 2011, more than 150 students and faculty have participated in her global public health topics courses.
 She has supported, led, and designed experiential education abroad programs in Uganda, South Africa, Belize, and the United States.
 She serves the African Studies Center, the Institute for Global Health, the Master of Public Health Program, and undergraduate medical studies at MSU.